-Before you departed for your program, you should have turned in your completed course pre-approval form and/or final learning agreement.
-If this form was not filled out and signed appropriately before departing for your study abroad program, you may be in jeopardy of not receiving credit for your study abroad program.
+Before you depart for your program, you should submit your completed Learning Agreement Form.
+If this form was not filled out and signed appropriately before departing for your study abroad program, you may be in jeopardy of not receiving transferable credit for one or all classes taken your study abroad program.

 The learning agreement that was completed prior to departure (or during your term abroad) is not final.
-If you made any changes to your class schedule, your new courses should have been reviewed by your Study Abroad & Exchange advisor as well as your BSM Academic Counselor at your request.
-It is up to students to notify both offices (Study Abroad and BSM) of any approved changes to the learning agreement.
+If you made any changes to your class schedule, your new courses should be included in your Learning Agreement Change Form available to you in your Freeman Abroad portal.
+The change form requires the same approvals and signatures as the learning agreement form.

 The host university transcript is the primary academic credit documentation.
-The learning agreement is a self-reporting form.
+The learning agreement and change forms are self-reporting forms.
 Therefore, if a student incorrectly lists information for host university courses (such as the number of credit hours awarded), the information from the host university transcript will be what is used rather than what the student typed into the learning agreement.